+People who have had surgery followed by radiation therapy are more at risk.
 Lymphoedema or swelling is sometimes just a temporary effect of radiation therapy, but it can be ongoing.
-It can also be a late effect, appearing months or even years after the treatment.
+It can also be a late effect, appearing months or even years after treatment.

-For more information about lymphoedema, call Cancer Council 13 11 20 or go to Lymphoedema.
+For more on this, see Lymphoedema, or call Cancer Council 13 11 20.

 Dr Madhavi Chilkuri, Radiation Oncologist, Townsville Cancer Centre, The Townsville Hospital, and Dean, RANZCR Faculty of Radiation Oncology, QLD; Polly Baldwin, 13 11 20 Consultant, Cancer Council SA; Patricia Hanley, Consumer; Prof Michael Hofman, Nuclear Medicine and Molecular Imaging Physician, Peter MacCallum Cancer Centre, VIC; Leanne Hoy, Cancer Nurse Consultant, GenesisCare, VIC; Sharon King, Accredited Practising Dietitian, TAS; Dr Yoo Young (Dominique) Lee, Radiation Oncology Consultant, Princess Alexandra Hospital, QLD; Dr Wendy Phillips, Senior Medical Physicist, Department of Radiation Oncology, Royal Adelaide Hospital, SA; Katrina Rech, Radiation Therapist and Quality Systems Manager, GenesisCare, SA.
 We also thank the health professionals, consumers and editorial teams who have worked on previous editions of this title.